History of taxidermy: Western/Central Europe

 The people of Greece, Rome, ancient Britain, and other northern lands could be said to have practiced a form of taxidermy in the tanning of skins used for clothing.
 Because they had no other means of covering their bodies, early Europeans developed methods of preserving the skins of lions, tigers, wolves, and bears for survival.

 Native Americans

 Much like the people of Greece, Rome, and northern Europe, many Native American tribes such as the Sioux, Cherokee, Pottawatomie, and Cheyenne preserved the skins of foxes, raccoons, bears, buffalo, porcupines, and eagles to produce and decorate their clothing, tools, and equipment.
 To this day, remnants of such Native American tribes continue this early form of taxidermy in tanning and preserving animal carcasses for traditional and cultural purposes.

 Early European developments in modern taxidermy

-Nearly a millennium after the fall of Rome in 476 AD, Western European societies transcended the Dark Ages and transformed into powerful, centralized nations through the Renaissance and Scientific Revolution; as these countries were formed, advances in technology and overall living conditions decreased the need for hide tanning – taxidermy in one of its earliest forms.
-Instead, Western Europe witnessed the rise in modern taxidermy, or the modeling the anatomy of various animals in their natural habitats.
+As Western European societies transitioned into the early modern period, a shift toward textile manufacturing for clothing decreased the demand for hide tanning – taxidermy in one of its earliest forms.
+Consequently, Western Europe witnessed the rise of modern taxidermy, or the modeling the anatomy of various animals in their natural habitats.
 As taxidermy developed into its modern form, its growth in popularity paralleled the growth of modern naturalistic exhibition.